 To import WooCommerce products with images, create a new import process via All Import › New Import.
 After choosing your import file, make sure to map your image fields in the Images section.
 You can choose different ways to import your images.

-Step 1: Create a New Import for Products with Images
+Step 1: Create a New Product Import

 Navigate to All Import › New Import, upload or choose your import file, then select New Items > WooCommerce Products as the import type.